What do we mean by play-based learning?

 UPK Curriculum Checklist & Guidance

-A resource from CDE, this guide helps educators ensure developmentally appropriate and informed instruction in various skills and topics offered to young children of CSPP and TK.
+Still looking into a Pre-K/TK curriculum?
+This CDE guide helps educators ensure developmentally appropriate and informed environments and instructional strategies.
 The guide offers essential components and strategies that should be included in a selected curriculum to develop critical thinking skills, scaffold individual children’s knowledge and skill-building, and instill inclusivity and love for learning .

 This document explores why worksheets for preschoolers and TK children should not be used as a main instruction tool or evidence of learning at home and in programs.
 Alternative activities to build key school readiness skills are offered.

+Young children need to play!
 A resource for parents and adults, these posters describe the skills that children learn through various types of play.
-Hang them in your classrooms at the different learning centers or give them out to parents at orientation, during back-to-school night, and more!
+Hang them in your classrooms, at the different learning centers, or give them out to parents at orientation, during back-to-school night, and more!

 Transition to Elementary Toolkit